-- 1. Type or print legibly in black ink. - 2.
-If extra space is needed to complete any item, attach a continuation sheet, write your name and Alien Registration Number (A-Number) (if any), at the top of each sheet of paper, indicate the Part and Item Number to which your answer refers, and date and sign each sheet. - 3.
-Answer all questions fully and accurately.
-If an item is not applicable or the answer is "none," leave the space blank.
+1. Type or print legibly in black ink.

+2. If you need extra space to complete any item within this application, use the space provided in Part 13.
+Additional Information or attach a separate sheet of paper; type or print your name and Alien Registration Number (A-Number) (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet.

+3. Answer all questions fully and accurately.
+If an item is not applicable or accurately.
+If a question does not apply to the answer is "none," leave the space blank. you (for example, if you have never been each sheet.